Squabe517/uniqueWordFinder/README.md

 # Unique Word finder
 This application finds unique words when given a text document.
-To use, just drop a text file in src/files
+To use, just drop a text file in src/files, or use the ones already supplied,